SeedMindAI/docusaurus-mindchat/README.md

 This project provides an AI-powered chat assistant for Docusaurus-generated documentation.
 It integrates an intelligent chatbot that can answer questions about your documentation, enhancing user experience and making information retrieval more efficient.

+## Credits

+This project is a fork of [docusaurus-ai](https://github.com/ahelmy/docusaurus-ai) by [Ahmed Helmy](https://github.com/ahelmy).
+All credit for the original implementation goes to the original author and contributors.

 ## Screenshots
 ![Screenshot](./assets/screenshots/demo.png)